OdedRotem314/DM4ISL/README.md

 ### Example Notebooks
 - **TRAINING notebook**:

-    This notebook demonstrates how to train the DDPM4ISL model using paired brightfield and organelle fluoresnce images.
+    This notebook demonstrates how to train the DDPM4ISL model using paired brightfield and organelle fluoresence images.

 - **INFERENCE notebook**: